The Smartest Way to Learn

 With one faculty member to every 11 students, personal attention is part of the Otterbein experience.
 “I feel like I got a lot more one-on-one attention from my professors,” said Mengyum Zhao, a 2016 Communication and Design graduate from Beijing, China.

-Josh Plichta, a junior in Public Relations and one of Steinberg’s advisees, can attest to the importance of personal attention.
+Josh Plichta, a senior in Public Relations and one of Steinberg’s advisees, can attest to the importance of personal attention.
 He has already secured impressive internships with Steinberg’s help, including the chance to work with “The Big Play,” an initiative headed by NFL star Will Allen and his foundation.
 “Dan and other Otterbein professors truly want to help students pursue their interests.
 I don’t think you find that at other schools as much,” Plichta said.

 Next, Otterbein’s curriculum...